 When Not to Use Sanitization

-The biggest problem with sanitization is the false impression of security it might give.
+The biggest problem with sanitization is the false impression of network security it might give.
 Stripping unwanted chars and HTML tags is only one layer of checking.
 It’s often poorly executed and removes too much information like legitimate quotes and special chars while it does not cover all angles of attack.
 You cannot apply generic rules blindly.

 It’s recommended to use robust libraries and frameworks instead.